aktersnurra/gustafrydholm.xyz/content/cv.md

 extracted into separate services if necessary.
 But I see a downside to this approach, and that is how to deal with the complexity of testing multiple features/branches at the same time in dev/staging, maybe there is a good way?

-#### Machine Learning

-I have worked on many machine learning projects, both at work and at home (hobby), ranging from time series classification, regression, generative models, and machine translation to name a few.
-My latest [project](https://github.com/aktersnurra/rag) is a Retrieval Augmented Generation (RAG) system for my personal library of books and articles.
-I plan on extending this to integrate with dmenu, so I can ask questions through the search bar, which will be pretty cool.

-I have also spent quite some time on a OCR [project](https://github.com/aktersnurra/text-recognizer) where I started with CNN-LSTM based systems to then move on to transformer models that I have implemented.
-This has been a crucial project for me, as it has kept me up to date with the SOTA in transformer architectures, and allowed me to test some of my own ideas out, most of which were not successful.

 #### Miscellaneous